Russia keeps up attacks in Ukraine as two sides hold talks

 The attack killed 35 people, Ukrainian officials said, and raised fears that NATO could be drawn into direct conflict with Russia.

-The senior U.S. defense official aid that the base was not being used at the time as a shipment site for U.S. military supplies to Ukraine.
+The senior U.S. defense official said the base was not being used at the time as a shipment site for U.S. military supplies to Ukraine.

 Associated Press writer Lolita C. Baldor in Washington and AP journalists from around the world contributed to this report.